Regulatory actions for Jan. 8, 2026

 Jan.
 8, 2026

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Accukardia, Cmr Surgical, Reflexion Medical, Saluda Medical, Sky Labs, Xenex.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Akeso, Arrowhead, Curadel, GSK, Vivavision.

 Briefs